augustss/verse-semantics/Book/docs/01_expressions.md

 ### Identifiers and References

 Identifiers serve as references to values, whether they're constants, variables, functions, or types.
-The language doesn't syntactically distinguish between these different kinds of identifiers—the context determines their meaning.
-This creates a clean, minimal syntax where the same identifier can represent different entities in different contexts:
+The language doesn't syntactically distinguish between these different kinds of identifiers:

 <!--NoCompile-->
 ```verse